wattsra/docker-compose-mqtt-influxdb-grafana/README.md

 ### Manage docker as a non-root user

-In Linux, if you don't want to use `sudo` in the front of every `docker` or `docker-compose` command below, you need to add a `docker` group and assign yourself to it.
+In Linux, if you don't want to use `sudo` in the front of every `docker` or `docker-compose` command below, you need to assing yourself to the `docker` group.
 You can follow the [official instructions](https://docs.docker.com/install/linux/linux-postinstall/).

-For the IoThon Ubuntu VM, do the following:
+For the IoThon Ubuntu default VM, just give the following command:
 ```sh
    sudo usermod -aG docker iothon
 ```

 Log out from your SSH session (or terminal) and log in again (or open new terminal).

-### Running Mosquitto + InfluxDB + Grafana in docker, in your *server*
+## Running Mosquitto + InfluxDB + Grafana in docker, in your *server*

 Set the `DATA_DIR` environment variable to the path where will be stored local data, e.g. `/tmp` if you are just testing.
 For your IoThon demonstration or other "production", choose